Guy Gibson: Personal life

-After Gibson's death, Eve moved to South Africa in 1948 to marry Jack Hyman, a South African businessman.
-They divorced and she returned to Britain in 1954.
-She reverted to the surname Gibson, so many people did not realise she had remarried.
-She died on 3 November 1988, the same day as Harold Martin.

 In the early 1990s, during research for his book, Richard Morris interviewed Margaret Masters, who formed a close relationship with Gibson during late 1942–44.
 As Margaret North, she was a member of the medical team called out on 8 December 1942 from RAF Rauceby to RAF Syerston to attend to Group Captain Walker.
 She was a WAAF corporal and a theatre nurse in the Crash and Burn Unit.
 When Gibson returned to Rauceby the following day to visit Walker, she and Gibson started talking and he asked her out.
 They would visit pubs and go to the cinema.
 As she was part of the RAF, she understood his world and she became his confidante.
 She helped him with an incident of operational stress in mid-January 1943.
 As he was married and therefore unavailable, in February 1943 she decided to marry someone else.
 They kept in contact and Gibson became her son's godfather.
 She moved to live with her mother in Bognor Regis and they met there for the last time in summer 1944.